 The full ingredients list, including measurements, is provided in the recipe card directly below.

-How to Make Christmas Bread
+How to Make Winter holiday Bread

 Follow these simple steps to prepare this delicious dish: